 - Managing student transitions across a wide variety of changes within course offerings

 - Worked on heavily linking external industry partners into the degree as clients for student projects and internships.

 - Coordinated a marketing campaign to identify and reach untapped markets.

-- Coordinated or taught all Courses within the Games Programming Minor, including:
+- Coordinated all subjects in the Games Programming Minor available at USC, including: